DSC-Free-University-of-Tbilisi/iPolitician/README.md

                                                           With this application:
-- You can now gain some knowledge in political life, find the party which shares you opinion and world view.
+- You can now gain some knowledge in political life, find the party which shares your opinion and world view.
 - Decide on your own!
 - You can take part in voting for any problems that consists in your country/region.
 - Political life should be partially digitized so emigrants are able to influence the fate of motherland.